RamyRashad7/SQL-Data-Warehouse-Business-Analytics-Project_2026/README.md

 # SQL Data Warehouse & Business Analytics Project

-This project was developed as part of an advanced SQL project using SQL Server and SSMS.
+This project was developed as part of the **Digital Egypt Pioneers Initiative (DEPI)** training program, using SQL Server and SQL Server Management Studio (SSMS).

 The main goal was to transform the Superstore dataset into a relational data warehouse and use SQL for business analysis and KPI reporting.